 For example, if you have extensive damages that exceed the at-fault driver’s policy limits, you will not be able to collect full compensation in an insurance claim alone.
 You may want to file a lawsuit so that you can recover the highest award possible.

 By filing a Las Vegas car accident claim, you can recover compensation for the economic and non-economic losses that you experienced due to the crash.
-Economic damages involve your financial hardships, such as medical care and property repairs.
+Economic damages involve financial hardships, such as medical treatment and property repairs.
 On the other hand, non-economic damages refer to the physical and emotional pain and suffering that you endured.

 Examples of damages available to Las Vegas car accident victims include the following.

 In a car accident lawsuit, you may also be eligible for punitive damages.
 Unlike compensatory damages, which reimburse you for your losses, punitive damages are meant to punish the at-fault driver.
-You can collect this compensation if you can prove that your accident was caused by fraud, malice, oppression, or a conscious disregard for your safety.
+You can collect this compensation if you can prove that your automobile accident was caused by fraud, malice, oppression, or a conscious disregard for your safety.

 Like many other states, Nevada operates under a modified comparative negligence rule in car accident cases.
 Each driver involved in a crash may be assigned some portion of fault for the accident.
 If you are not more than 50% at fault for a car wreck, you may recover compensation for your injuries.
 However, your award will be reduced by the percentage of fault assigned, if any.
-The first step is a full evaluation of the facts in your case.
+The first step is a full evaluation of the facts in your personal injury claim.

 At The Janda Law Firm in Las Vegas, we provide strong legal representation and full documentation to support your case, to increase your chances of prevailing in settlement negotiations or in the trial.
 Contact us today for dedicated legal advocacy from our experienced Las Vegas car accident lawyers.